 Each semester, all Da Vinci schools host a school-wide exhibition night where students show off their final products and demonstrate their mastery of essential skills throughout the semester.
 Exhibitions are an important component of project-based learning and assessment, and provide a comprehensive view of each student's knowledge and mastery of the curriculum.

 Every high school student is enrolled in an advisory class.
 Students stay with the same advisory teacher and class for grades 9-12.
 The advisory curriculum covers academic and non-academic content essential for students' development as young people.
 Curriculum is adjusted each year to the students' needs, and has included college admissions, psychological health, habits of effective teenagers, and sex ed.

 Students have the opportunity to earn college credits for free while they are at Da Vinci, reducing the time and cost of attaining a college degree.
 Da Vinci Extension (DVX), a college completion support program, offers two unique pathways leading to college degree completion: DVX-UCLA Extension and DVX-College for America at Southern New Hampshire University.
 Students have opportunities to participate in career exploration through project consults, paid and unpaid internships, training, mentorships, and industry-relevant events. > See How Extra Year of High School Can Set Students Up for College Success

-Social-emotional learning is central to Da Vinci Innovation Academy.
+Social-emotional learning is central to Da Vinci Connect.
 We have named our brand of social emotional learning as compassionate communication—strategies to teach and reinforce core concepts such as tolerance, compassion, self-efficacy, flexibility, self- responsibility, empathy, positive conflict resolution, and collaboration.